anchore/anchore-engine/docs/content/docs/grype/_index.md

     helm upgrade
 ```

 After making the relevant change above and redeploying, the system will start up with the legacy vulnerability scanner enabled and will sync the latest version of legacy database.
-Note that Grype feeds will no longer be synced while legacy is configured.
-All vulnerability data and scanning will now come from the legacy feed.
+Note that Grype feeds will not sync while legacy is configured.
+All vulnerability data and scanning will now come from the legacy scanner and feed.

 ### Vulnerability Feed Data and Syncs